Hariprasath-AI/HackerRank-Algorithms-warmup-Simple_Array_Sum/README.md

 Explanation:

 We print the sum of the array's elements: 1 + 2 + 3 + 4 + 10 + 11 = 31

+# Changes in actual Question

+I changed a bit in the approach.
+While the first line is the no of inputs i.e., numbers which we have to add.
+By mistaken user gives a mismatching Size at firstline or gives a wrong no of inputs in second line, we have to intimate them as "Invalid Input" or "Size Mismatched".
+HackerRank-Algorithms-warmup-Simple_Array_Sum.py file never shows the result until the user gives correct input i.e., the no of Inputs and length of array gets matched.

+# Thanks for visiting this page